EZ-Robotics/EZ-Template/ez-template-docs/docs/set_and_get_drive.md

 ### drive_current_limit_set()
-Sets mA limit to the drive.
-Default is 2500.
+Sets the limit for the current on the drive.

-`mA` input miliamps
+`mA` input in miliamps
 <Tabs
   groupId="drive_current_limit_set"
   defaultValue="proto"